CartoDB/carto-selfhosted-helm/customizations/README.md

   - Client Bucket
   - Thumbnails Bucket

-> There's no name constraints
+> There's no name constraints.

 > :warning: Map thumbnails can be configured in two different ways: public (map thumbnails storage objects are public) or private (map thumbnails storage objects are private).
 In order to control it, change the value of `appConfigValues.workspaceThumbnailsPublic` (boolean).
 Depending on this, the bucket properties (public access) may be different.